Professional Indemnity Insurance for Chartered Surveyors

 Who are the main insurers?

 There are approximately 30 insurers currently underwriting in the surveyors PI market.
 This provides healthy competition and many options for most RICS firms.
 However, the number of insurers reduces significantly where a firm has exposure to higher risk work such as survey and valuation.
-Most insurance companies will only accept enquiries through their network of insurance brokers.
-We have access to many of the leading insurance companies active in the surveyors' professional indemnity insurance market.

 What is the assigned risks pool?

-The Assigned Risks Pool (ARP) is a facility put in place by the Royal Institute of Chartered Surveyors to provide temporary cover for their members' firms who are unable to secure professional indemnity insurance in the open market.
+The Assigned Risks Pool (ARP) is a facility put in place by the Royal Institute of Chartered Surveyors to provide temporary cover for their members' firms who are unable to secure compliant professional indemnity insurance in the open market.
 There could be a variety of reasons why a firm is unable to obtain PI insurance.
 It will normally be because they have become a 'distressed risk' due to claims problems and no insurance company wants to insure them.

 We assist accountancy firms who have found it necessary to enter the ARP and are now looking to return to find professional indemnity insurance in the open market.